DiscipleTools/disciple-tools-manychat/README.md

                 <li>Add to "Header" section two key/value fields: token: {provided value from configuration tab}, and action: "comment" </li>
                 <li>Add to "Body" section the pre-defined string provided in the configuration body section.
 This is a JSON string and must be copied exactly.<br>
                     <ol style="list-style-type: lower-alpha;">
-                        <li>"post_id" = (int) This is the Contact record id from Disciple Tools that was saved during the create record process.
+                        <li>"post_id" = (int) This is the Contact record id from Disciple.Tools that was saved during the create record process.
 You can also add this to a record directly through their contact page in Manychat.</li>
                         <li>Note: <code>dt_post_id</code> is the live variable added from the custom field drop down.
 This custom field must be created before it will show up in the drop down.</li>
                         <li>"message" = (string) This can be any string of any length.
 It will be logged into the comments area of the contact record.</li>
-                        <li>"skip_notification" = (bool) This is either set to true or false and it controls whether the contact owner in Disciple Tools gets a notification that the comment was added.
+                        <li>"skip_notification" = (bool) This is either set to true or false and it controls whether the contact owner in Disciple.Tools gets a notification that the comment was added.
 True means "do not notify", False means notify.</li>
                     </ol>
                 </li>
             </ol>
         </ol>
     </li>
     <li>
         Test connection.
-You should see a new contact created in Disciple Tools.
+You should see a new contact created in Disciple.Tools.
 You will also get a response of 200/success.
     </li>
 </ol>

 ---
-###### Button on Contact in Disciple Tools linking back to Live Chat (if available)
+###### Button on Contact in Disciple.Tools linking back to Live Chat (if available)

 ![alt text](https://raw.githubusercontent.com/DiscipleTools/disciple-tools-manychat/master/images/live-chat-button.png "Live Chat Button")
 ---